Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Other Names: Spotted Bellflower

-Sarastro Bellflower features bold nodding purple bell-shaped flowers at the ends of the stems from early to mid summer.
+Sarastro Bellflower features bold nodding violet bell-shaped flowers with blue overtones at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
 Its serrated heart-shaped leaves remain green in colour throughout the season.
-The fruit is not ornamentally significant.

 Sarastro Bellflower is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a high maintenance plant that will require regular care and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Sarastro Bellflower is recommended for the following landscape applications;

 - Mass Planting

 Sarastro Bellflower will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!